 Current Healthcare Provider Basic Life Support (adult/child/infant with defibrillator) CPR certification is required for students to attend any clinical experience.
-Evidence of CPR certification must be provided to CastleBranch by June 1st or students cannot begin clinical during the Spring semester of the sophomore year.
+Evidence of CPR certification must be provided to CastleBranch by the due date or students cannot begin clinical during the Spring semester of the sophomore year for Traditional students or summer session II for Accelerated students.
 The renewal date will be set two years from the issuing date.
-This testing is available through the American Red Cross (CPR/AED for Professional Rescuer) or American Heart Association (CPR/AED for Health Care Providers).
+This testing is available through the American Red Cross (CPR/AED for Professional Rescuer) or American Heart Association (CPR/AED for Health Care

+Providers).
 You must choose an onsite course with skill performance.
 Proof of CPR must be uploaded to Castlebranch, only then can students be cleared by the undergraduate coordinator to attend clinical at participating agencies.
-Failure to be CPR recertified as one moves through program, may result in a clinical warning and the student will NOT be able to attend clinical.
+Failure to be CPR re-certified as one moves through program, may result in a clinical warning and the student will NOT be able to attend clinical.